SenZHANG-GitHub/ekf-imu-depth/README.md

 ## Training

 This codebase is developed under PyTorch-1.4.0, CUDA-10.0, and Ubuntu-18.04.1.

+You can get the matched imu files using ```match_kitti_imu.py``` (Please check and modify the filepath inside this script)

 You can train our full model with:

 ```shell
 python train.py --data_path YOUR_PATH_TO_DATA --use_ekf --num_layers 50